A Guide to Data Pipelines (And How to Design One From Scratch)

 • How do we handle failed jobs?

-Strimmer: In our Strimmer pipeline, we can utilize a third-party workflow scheduler like Apache Airflow to help schedule and simplify the complex workflows between the different processes in our data pipeline via Striim’s REST API.
-For example, we can define a workflow that independently reads data from our sources, joins the data using a specific key, and writes the transformation output to our data warehouse.
+Strimmer: In our Strimmer pipeline, we’ll utilize a third-party workflow scheduler like Apache Airflow to help schedule and simplify the complex workflows between the different processes in our data pipeline via Striim’s REST API.
+For instance, we can define a workflow that independently reads data from our sources, joins the data using a specific key, and writes the transformation output to our data warehouse.

 Step 7: Implement a data monitoring and governance framework

-• Is the data intake meeting the estimated thresholds?
+• Is the data pipeline meeting the delivery SLOs?

 • Who is in charge of data monitoring?